anthonyshort/anthonyshort.me/source/2012/01/kyoto.html.markdown

 This is the only temple in Japan to also have a shrine.
 Up at the shrine there are two stones called the love stones.
 It was believed that if you could walk between the two love stones with your eyes closed and with no help that you would find love.
 There were a few people trying it and one girl who nearly fell down the stairs.

 You can also buy good luck charms at the shrine.
-I bought myself a traditional happiness charm was is a little bell on string.
+I bought myself a traditional happiness charm which was is a little bell on string.
 So fingers crossed that it gives me lots of happiness!

 <figure>
 	<img src="/images/2012/01/love-rock.jpg" alt="Love rock at Kiyomizudera Temple" />